hhuang91/KaggleChallenge/readme.md

 ## Overview

-This is a summary of my attemp at the [Ultrasound Nerve Segmentation](https://www.kaggle.com/competitions/ultrasound-nerve-segmentation/overview)
+This is a summary of my attemp at the [Ultrasound Nerve Segmentation](https://www.kaggle.com/competitions/ultrasound-nerve-segmentation/overview) Kaggle Challenge

 The task it to perform bianary segmentation of Brachial Plexus (BP) in ultrasound image.
 An example is shown below